Search the New Zealand Gazetteer for place names and find out about other types of names.

 Alternative names also recognise the special historical and cultural significance to the community of both original Māori and non-Māori names.
 However, either one or the other of the official names can be used on official documents.
 The NZGB knows that sometimes people may want to use both names.

 Recorded names are names that have appeared in at least two publicly available authoritative publications or databases.
 They are unofficial because they have not been assigned, altered, discontinued, approved, adopted, concurred with or validated by the NZGB.
 Many of the place names recorded on official maps and charts are outside the NZGB’s jurisdiction, such as homesteads, roads, streets, tracks and lighthouses.
-Other recorded names, like Wellington, were in common use before the creation of the NZGB, so they haven’t been dealt with by the NZGB to become official names.
+Other recorded names, like Auckland, were in common use before the creation of the NZGB, so they haven’t been dealt with by the NZGB to become official names.